reuk/wayverb/docs_source/boundary.md

 See [@kowalczyk_modeling_2008] and [@kowalczyk_modelling_2008] for a more detailed explanation.

-The reflectance of a LRS has been defined above, in terms of the normal-incidence specific impedance $\xi_0$ (+@eq:r_normal_incidence).
+The reflectance of a LRS has been defined earlier, in terms of the normal-incidence specific impedance $\xi_0$ (+@eq:r_normal_incidence).
 For the geometric implementation, $\xi_0$ was defined in terms of a single normal-incidence reflection coefficient $R_0$ (+@eq:xi_0).
 If $R_0$ is replaced